univention/office365/doc/README-code.md

 #### Accounts

 An AzureAccount object represents an account in the Azure Active Directory.
-It stores the alias that identifies account, the current token and the related files.
+It stores the alias that identifies the account, the current token and the related files.

 The path for the files of an account is defined by [`<OFFICE365_API_PATH>/<alias>`](/modules/univention/office365/microsoft/__init__.py).

 For an already configured account the following files are stored:

-* `key.pem`:  File containing the private key of the account.
+* `key.pem`: contains the private key of the account.
-* `cert.pem`:  File containing the public certificate of the account.
+* `cert.pem`: contains the public certificate of the account.
-* `cert.fp`:  File containing the fingerprint of the public certificate.
+* `cert.fp`: contains the fingerprint of the public certificate.
-* `ids.json`: File containing information about the account (`domain`, `client_id`, `tenant_id` and `reply_url`).
+* `ids.json`: contains information about the account (`domain`, `client_id`, `tenant_id` and `reply_url`).
-* `token.json`:  File containing the last token of the account.
+* `token.json`: contains the last token of the account.
-* `manifest.json`:  File containing the manifest of the account.
+* `manifest.json`: contains the manifest of the account.

 This object is also responsible for checking the validity of the token before using it and for refreshing it if expired.

 #### Core | URLs

-Core is the main class of our own implementation of the Microsoft Graph API python wrapper.
+Core is the main class of our own implementation of the Microsoft Graph API Python wrapper.
-The urls and endpoints are defined in the [URLs](/modules/univention/office365/microsoft/urls.py) module.
+The URLs and endpoints are defined in the [urls.py](/modules/univention/office365/microsoft/urls.py) module.
-This way if we want to change the base url, or the version of the API, we only need to change it the urls.py module.
+This way if we want to change the base URL, or the version of the API, we only need to change it the `urls.py` module.

 The [core](/modules/univention/office365/microsoft/core.py) implements all the needed calls to the Microsoft Graph API, wrapping the endpoints and taking care of the authentication, the token refreshing and the error handling.